 Everything all pro procrastinators know

 There is no student on Earth who hasn’t procrastinated at least 97% of all their work commitments at one time or another.
+Some have genuine reasons, but me?
+I have excuses.
 Nobody really has to do all the reading before a seminar.
 That book can wait to be read until you’ve had dinner, and watched TV, and had a rest under the warmth of a blanket.
 And before you know it, it’s 2 am, you’re groggy, and the night’s been wasted.
 If I’m honest, though, procrastinating like that is amateur, here’s how the pro procrastinators do it.

 A Day in the life of a pro: